 Two blocks of the masses 10 kg and 4 kg are connected by a spring of negligible mass and placed on a frictionless horizontal surface.
 An impulse gives a velocity of 14 m/s to the heavier block.
 The velocity of centre of mass is

 The sum of moments of masses of all the particles in a system about the centre of mass is always:

 Let origin be the centre of mass of the body which is represented by C i.e. r = 0

 ⟹ m1r1 + m2r2 + m3r3 = 0

 Now net moment about C,

-Hence sum of moment of all the particles in the system about COM is always Zero.
+Hence, the sum of moment of masses of all the particles in the system about COM is always Zero.

 In a CO molecule, the distance between carbon and oxygen atom is 0.12 nm.
 What is the distance of centre of mass from the carbon atom?

-The distance of centre of mass from carbon atom is,
+The distance of centre of mass from carbon atom,